google/highway/g3doc/design_philosophy.md

 ## Overloaded function API

 Most C++ vector APIs rely on class templates.
-However, the ARM SVE vector type is sizeless and cannot be wrapped in a class.
+However, the Arm SVE vector type is sizeless and cannot be wrapped in a class.
 We instead rely on overloaded functions.
 Overloading based on vector types is also undesirable because SVE vectors cannot be default-constructed.
 We instead use a dedicated tag type